kralverde/ravencoin-stratum-proxy/README.md

 Then, enter the repo with `cd ravencoin-stratum-proxy`

 Now you want to install dependencies  `python3 -m pip install -r requirements.txt` while in the ravencoin-stratum-proxy directory.
+(If this fails try `pip3 install -r requirements.txt`)

 Now run stratum-converter.py and connect with your miner.